alissatroiano/MS-1/README.md

 * I learned how to properly place the favicon by viewing [this video](https://www.youtube.com/watch?v=kEf1xSwX5D8).

-* The deployment section of this README file was inspired by [Medium](https://medium.com@francoisromain/vps-deploy-with-git-fea605f1303b).
+* The deployment section of this README file was copied from [Medium](https://medium.com@francoisromain/vps-deploy-with-git-fea605f1303b).

 * The markdown language used to write this README was inspired by [Github Guides](https://guides.github.com/features/mastering-markdown/).

-* The tools used to repair any markdown issues were aquired from [this article](https://github.com/DavidAnson/markdownlint/blob/v0.20.2/doc/Rules.md#md004).
+* The tools used to repair any markdown issues were acquired from [this article](https://github.com/DavidAnson/markdownlint/blob/v0.20.2/doc/Rules.md#md004).

 Code Snippets: